shmorri/docs-casa-prod/docs/source/index.md

 - **Regular users**: Any user in the Gluu Server.

 Admin users have access to the Casa [admin console](./administration/admin-console.md).
-All users can manage their 2FA credentials in Casa.
+All users can manage their 2FA credentials in Casa, as outlined in the [user guide](./user-guide.md)

 ## Get started